-Figures 11 through 16 show time-series groundwater elevations (hydrographs) for selected wells in five different basins within the Agency service area.
+Figures 11 through 16 show timeseries groundwater elevations (hydrographs) for selected wells in five different basins within the Agency service area.
 These same wells have been depicted in this report for the past several years.

 The two wells shown in Figure 11 are Banning production wells in the Banning Basin.
 Each shows great variability in groundwater elevation from 2002 to 2006.
 Since that time, both wells appear to be higher in elevation.
-Both of these wells show a long-term trend of lower groundwater levels.
+Both of these wells show a long-tenn trend of lower groundwater levels.
 However, both appear to be relatively stable over the past few years.
-The well depicted in Figure 11a appears to be holding at a water level between 300 and 350 feet below ground surface.
-The well in Figure 11b is down about 75 feet since 1998, but appears to be stable at approximately 345 feet below ground surface.
+The well depicted in Figure 11a appears to be holding at a water level between 325 and 400 feet below ground surface.
+The well in Figure 11b is down about 75 feet since 1998, but appears to be stable at approximately 350 feet below ground surface.

 The five wells depicted in Figures 12-14 are in the Beaumont Basin.
 The wells in Figures 12b and 14b are in the same location, approximately 1000 feet east of Beaumont Avenue and 50 feet south of Cherry Valley Boulevard in Cherry Valley.
 This location is likely influenced by the ongoing recharge at Little San Gorgonio Creek, and possibly by the recharge at Noble Creek.
-The upturn in water levels over the past three years indicate that this is quite likely the case.
+The upturn in water levels over the past four years indicate that this is quite likely the case.
 The wells in Figures 13 and 14a are on Calimesa Boulevard near the western fringe of the Beaumont Basin.
 These wells show continually falling water levels over the past decade.
 That portion of the Beaumont Basin would appear to not be influenced as yet by the ongoing recharge efforts and reduced production.
-However it is clear that ongoing recharge and reduced extractions have had an impact on at least some of the wells in the Beaumont Basin.
+While it is clear that ongoing recharge and reduced extractions have had an impact on at least some of the wells in the Beaumont Basin, water levels at other wells are still falling.